Bk073/shell-identification-1-/README.md

 Each image is labelled with its scientific name and of size 300*400 pixels.

 # Requirements:
+Create environment directly:
-- conda env create --file requirements.txt
+- conda env create --file environments.txt
+Or
 Create environment with requirements.txt
 - pip install requirements.txt